Overview

 See this article for instructions on blocking an IP address using an .htaccess file.

-Listing top files, directories, and domains
+How do I list the top files, directories, and domains?

 Files and directories